AndrewTong-Cyber/CCNA-Network-Studies/Notes/FirstLab.md

 - Copper = Short distance
 - Fiber = Long distance

+## Side Note for Cable
+Auto-MDIX = feature that automatically detects and adjusts Ethernet cable type (straight-through or crossover) so devices can connect without manual cable selection

 ## When To Use Each Cable

-- Same room & same building = Copper
+- Same room & same building = Copper (Ethernet)
 - Different buildings & different cities = Fiber
-- Use fiber when distance is over 100 meters
+- Use Fiber when distance is over 100 meters
 - Copper stops working after 100 meters
 - Fiber uses light instead of electricity so it can travel much further